mikel-jason/dhbw-ai-leap-motion-classification/README.md

 Overall, the application and implemented model show their capability to classify different LEAP motion data samples into different classes, based on DST.
 All game samples (1 - 4) have been assigned to different classes.
 Ultimately, this only shows the technical feasibility.
 Without more intel about the game, especially which sequences of the game correspond to the samples, and the users' assessment, we cannot conclude whether this matches the target classification and behavior of the game.

 ## Acknowledgements
-- Benjamin Führnohr, author of the class for plain DST (see [de.dhbw.tinf18e.LeapMotionClassifier.ai.dempster](./src/main/java/de/dhbw/tinf18e/LeapMotionClassifier/ai/dempster))
+- Benjamin Fürnrohr, author of the class for plain DST (see [de.dhbw.tinf18e.LeapMotionClassifier.ai.dempster](./src/main/java/de/dhbw/tinf18e/LeapMotionClassifier/ai/dempster))
 - [himanshuvirmani](https://github.com/himanshuvirmani/), author of the used FSM library [java-state-machine](https://github.com/himanshuvirmani/java-state-machine)